kathrinmzl/inside-india/README.md

 I manually tested all pages of the website throughout the entire build.
 I utilised Chrome developer tools while building to pinpoint and troubleshoot any issues as I went along.
 I mainly checked for responsiveness on different screen sizes here.

 When I had my first full version of the website I deployed it to github pages to test it in deployment as well.
-I realised I should have done that earlier because I realised that the performance wasn't too good, because some of the images took a while to load.
+I realised I should have done that earlier because the performance wasn't good enough, as some of the images took a while to load.

-I also tested the website in Microsoft Edge, as this is the only other browser I have installed on my laptop.
+I also tested the deployed website in Microsoft Edge, as this is the only other browser I have installed on my laptop and on my own mobile phone, Google Pixel 7.

 Besides testing the responsiveness of the website I also tested the following: